zyiu/sp18-hw2/README.md

 To fix the errors, route a path in the routes.rb file so that a POST request to `localhost:3000` (also known `'/'` or `root`) routes to the `stringify` method in `pages_controller.rb`.
 Be sure to give set the path prefix to `stringify` so we can reference it with the name  `stringify_path`

 Now that we've gone through that hassle, we now face our second problem.
-If you try to submit the form, you get a views error message (missing template pages/stringify)!
+If you try to submit the form, you get a views error message (missing template pages/stringify) if you check terminal window where you are running your rails server!

 To fix this, update `app/controllers/concerns/stringify` such that the `what_am_i` method returns "You are nothing!" if `@name` or `@adjective` are blank, but returns "<em>your_name</em> is so <em>your_adjective</em>" if `@name` and `@adjective` are not blank.